YttriLab/B-SOID/docs/bsoid_svm.md

 #### Inputs to BSOID_SVM.m

-- `DATA_TEST`    6-body parts (x,y) matrix outlining the mouse viewed from bottom-up.
+- `DATA_TEST`    - `DATA`    A cell-array containing either one or multiple rodents' estimated positions of the 6-body parts (snout, 4 paws, and base of tail) over time recorded from the bottom-up perspective.
 Rows represents frame numbers.
 Columns 1 & 2: Snout; Columns 3, 4, 5 & 6: two front paws (Left-Right order does not matter); Columns 7, 8, 9 & 10: two hind paws (Left-Right order does not matter); Columns 11 & 12: base of tail (Place it where the tail extends out from the butt).

 - `FPS`    Rounded video sampling frame rate.
 Use *VideoReader* in MATLAB or *ffmpeg* bash command to detect.